Michael Collins (astronaut): Early life

-Collins was born on October 31, 1930, in Rome, Italy.
-He was the second son of James Lawton Collins (1882–1963), a career U.S. Army officer, who was the U.S. military attaché there from 1928 to 1932, and Virginia C. Collins (née Stewart; 1895–1986).
-Collins had an older brother, James Lawton Collins Jr. (1917–2002), and two older sisters, Virginia and Agnes.
+Michael Collins was born on October 31, 1930, in Rome, Kingdom of Italy.
+He was the second son of James Lawton Collins, a career U.S. Army officer, who was the U.S. military attaché there from 1928 to 1932, and Virginia C. Collins (née Stewart).
+Collins had an older brother, James Lawton Collins Jr. and two older sisters, Virginia and Agnes.
 Collins' mother was of British descent, and his father's family hailed from Ireland.

-For the first 17 years of his life, Collins lived in many places as the Army posted his father to different locations; Rome, Oklahoma; Governors Island, New York; Fort Hoyle (near Baltimore, Maryland); Fort Hayes (near Columbus, Ohio); Puerto Rico; San Antonio, Texas; and Alexandria, Virginia.
+For the first 17 years of his life, Collins lived in many places as the Army posted his father to different locations: Rome; Oklahoma; Governors Island, New York; Fort Hoyle (near Baltimore, Maryland); Fort Hayes (near Columbus, Ohio); Puerto Rico; San Antonio, Texas; and Alexandria, Virginia.
+During his boyhood, Collins was an altar boy who served at the National Cathedral in Washington DC, but in his own words, he was "probably the only astronaut who had never been a Boy Scout".
 He took his first plane ride in Puerto Rico aboard a Grumman Widgeon; the pilot allowed him to fly it for a portion of the flight.
 He wanted to fly again, but since World War II started soon after, he was unable.
 He studied for two years in the Academia del Perpetuo Socorro in San Juan, Puerto Rico.

 After the United States entered World War II, the family moved to Washington, D.C., where Collins attended St. Albans School and graduated in 1948.
 His mother wanted him to enter the diplomatic service, but he decided to follow his father, two uncles, brother, and cousin into the armed services.
 He received an appointment to the United States Military Academy at West Point, New York, from which his father and his older brother had graduated in 1907 and 1939 respectively.
 He graduated on June 3, 1952, with a Bachelor of Science degree in military science, finishing 185th of 527 cadets in the class, which included future fellow astronaut Ed White.

-Collins' decision to join the United States Air Force (USAF) was motivated by both the wonder of what the next fifty years might bring in aeronautics, and to avoid accusations of nepotism had he joined the Army—where his brother was already a colonel, his father had reached the rank of major general and his uncle, General J. Lawton Collins (1896–1987), was the Chief of Staff of the United States Army.
+Collins' decision to join the United States Air Force (USAF) was motivated by both the wonder of what the next fifty years might bring in aeronautics, and to avoid accusations of nepotism had he joined the Army — where his brother was already a colonel, his father had reached the rank of major general and his uncle, General J. Lawton Collins (1896–1987), was the Chief of Staff of the United States Army.
 The Air Force Academy, still under construction, would not graduate its first class for several years.
 In the interim, graduates of the Military Academy were eligible for Air Force commissions.
 Promotion was slower in the Air Force than in the Army, due to the large number of young officers who had been commissioned and promoted during World War II.